Biometric Mobile Payments the Next Disruptive Technology

 How does Biometrics Translate into Mobile Payments?

-In place of a username or password, the system will call for an identifying biological trait such as a fingerprint or voice command.
+Current biometric technology uses an identifying biological trait such as a fingerprint or voice command in place of a username or password.
 Biometric mobile payments do not differ from prior versions of mobile payment applications in their functionality or purpose.
 The application differs only when authorization is required to access personal accounts.
 Apple Pay and Samsung Pay are prime examples of biometric mobile payments in terms of virtual wallets.

 Emerging technologies like blockchain, machine learning and biometrics are pushing the boundaries of banking and payments.
 Convenience and a frictionless user experience, are forcing banks to consider how they can deliver better customer service and emerging technology to the informed consumer.
 The trifecta of privacy, convenience, and security may accelerate biometric mobile payments as the next disruptive technology.